Plant defense against herbivory: Evolution of defensive traits

 The Cretaceous period saw the appearance of more plant defense mechanisms.
 The diversification of flowering plants (angiosperms) at that time is associated with the sudden burst of speciation in insects.
 This diversification of insects represented a major selective force in plant evolution and led to the selection of plants that had defensive adaptations.
-Early insect herbivores were mandibulate and bit or chewed vegetation, but the evolution of vascular plants lead to the co-evolution of other forms of herbivory, such as sap-sucking, leaf mining, gall forming and nectar-feeding.
+Early insect herbivores were mandibulate and bit or chewed vegetation, but the evolution of vascular plants led to the co-evolution of other forms of herbivory, such as sap-sucking, leaf mining, gall forming, and nectar-feeding.

 The relative abundance of different species of plants in ecological communities including forests and grasslands may be determined in part by the level of defensive compounds in the different species.
-Since the cost of replacing damaged leaves is higher in conditions where resources are scarce, it may also be that plants growing in areas where water and nutrients are scarce may invest more resources into anti-herbivore defenses, resulting in slower plant growth.
+Since the cost of replacing damaged leaves is higher in conditions where resources are scarce, it may be that plants growing in areas where water and nutrients are scarce invest more resources into anti-herbivore defenses, resulting in slower plant growth.

 Records of herbivores

-Our understanding of herbivory in geological time comes from three sources: fossilized plants, which may preserve evidence of defense (such as spines) or herbivory-related damage; the observation of plant debris in fossilised animal feces; and the construction of herbivore mouthparts.
+Knowledge of herbivory in geological time comes from three sources: fossilized plants, which may preserve evidence of defense (such as spines) or herbivory-related damage; the observation of plant debris in fossilised animal feces; and the structure of herbivore mouthparts.